Shikharji

 Shikharji, also known as Sammet or Sammed Shikharji, is one of the holiest pilgrimage sites for Jains, in Giridih district, Jharkhand.
 It is located on Parasnath hill, the highest mountain in the state of Jharkhand.
-It is the most important Jain Tirtha (pilgrimage site), for it is the place where twenty of the twenty-four Jain tirthankaras (supreme preachers of Dharma) along with many other monks attained Moksha.
-It is one of the seven principal pilgrimage destinations along with Girnar, Pawapuri, Champapuri, Dilwara, Palitana and Ashtapad Kailash.
+It is the most important Jain Tirtha (pilgrimage site), for it is believed to be the place where twenty of the twenty-four Jain tirthankaras (supreme preachers of dharma) along with many other monks attained moksha.
+It is one of the seven principal pilgrimage destinations along with Girnar, Pawapuri, Champapuri, Dilwara, Palitana, and Ashtapad Kailash.

 Etymology

 Shikharji means the "venerable peak".
-The site is also called Sammed Śikhar "peak of concentration" because it is a place where twenty of twenty-four Tirthankaras attained Moksha through meditation.
-The word "Parasnath" is derived from Lord Parshvanatha, the twenty-third Jain Tirthankara, who was one of those who attained Moksha at the site in 772 BCE.
+The site is also called Sammed Śikhar "peak of concentration" because it is held to be the place where twenty of twenty-four tirthankaras attained moksha through meditation.
+The word "Parasnath" is derived from Parshvanatha, the twenty-third Jain tirthankara, who was one of those who attained moksha at the site in 772 BCE.

 Geography

 Shikarji is located in an inland part of rural east India.
 It lies on NH-2, the Delhi-Kolkata highway in a section called the Grand Trunk road Shikharji rises to 4480 ft making it the highest mountain in Jharkhand state.